why good animal welfare is important

 We believe that animal suffering is preventable and that good animal welfare protects human livelihoods.
 For 600 million people in some of the poorest places in the world, 100 million of these animals are the backbone of communities and their best means of making a living.
 Without healthy working horses, donkeys and mules, they wouldn’t be able to put food on their tables, send their children to school or build better futures for themselves and their families.

 We work with owners, communities and policy makers to bring about lasting improvements to the lives of working animals.
 Brooke works hard to deliver significant and lasting change, even in some of the world’s most challenging areas.
 We use our expertise to train and support owners of horses, donkeys and mules, local vets, farriers, harness makers and animal traders to improve standards of care.
-Operating in 11 different countries, and funding projects in four others, the Brooke now reaches over 2 million working horses, donkeys and mules – more than any other organisation.

 On arrival in Egypt in 1930, Dorothy Brooke, the wife of a British cavalry officer, sought out the former war horses that had been put to work in Cairo and beyond when the conflict ended in 1918.
 Her pleas in a letter to the editor of the then Morning Post (now The Telegraph) were heard, and with help from the British public, Dorothy raised enough money to buy back 5,000 of the horses.
 She then went on to set up a free veterinary clinic in Cairo in 1934 – the Old War Horse Memorial Hospital – and so Brooke's work began.

 Brooke in numbers

 - 100 million: the number of working horses, donkeys and mules all over the world

 - 600 million: the number of people whose lives are supported by working equines

 - 11: the number of countries we work in across Africa, Asia, the Middle East and Latin America